olaf500/GPU-Passthrough-Manjaro-Linux-to-Windows10/README.md

 ```
 nvram = ["/usr/share/ovmf/ovmf_code_x64.bin:/usr/share/ovmf/ovmf_vars_x64.bin"]
 ```
+**I ran into this bug:** https://bugs.archlinux.org/task/64175#comment183769 had to delete the content in /usr/share/qemu/firmware to make it work, fix is available right now in testing branch, need to re-evaluate after the update

 3. start and enable both libvirtd and its logger, virtlogd.socket in systemd if you use a different init system, substitute it's commands in for systmectl start